mikhmha/MPGame/README.md

 ![test2](https://user-images.githubusercontent.com/75456828/105131285-df74a780-5aa5-11eb-91ae-eb6c79696adf.gif)

 Getting to this part took a bit of work.
 My time was equally divided between working on the two clients and adding more functionality to the websocket server.
-After getting into some issues with tracking global state between different react components for the web frontend, I did some googling and learned about redux.
+I also learned about Redux and have been using that to manage state for the React frontend.

 # 05/02/2021 Update